Jac-Zac/First_AI_project/README.md

 ###### This is my list of GOALS for the foreseeable future
 Refresh my konwloedge on DQN

-1. I have to create a new file for back_prop and the loss funciton !
+1. I have start adding more things to the BackProp file and investigate on which is the best Loss function in this case
 2. I have to code a loss function -> the loss function has to be in term of the Bellman equation calculated with respect to the value network
 3. I have to code Back_Prop and than do rigorous testing to make sure it works and then unite everything together
 4. I will also add experience replay